laurenchurch/core-aws-launcher/README.md

 6. Go to the [EKS Console](https://console.aws.amazon.com/eks/) and wait for the EKS cluster to be created.
 This will take several minutes.

 ### Connect to the EKS Cluster
-1. When completed, go to the [EC2 console](https://console.aws.amazon.com/ec2) to get the public IP of the EC2 controller node.
+1. When completed and the EKS cluster shows *Active*, go to the [EC2 console](https://console.aws.amazon.com/ec2) to get the public IP of the EC2 controller node.
 2. SSH to the controller node using the key pair that you specified.

 `ssh -i <key.pem> <controller-node-ip>`

 3. Set the kubeconfig.

 `export KUBECONFIG=/home/ec2-user/.kube/config`

 4. Set your kubernetes context.

 `sudo aws eks update-kubeconfig --name <eks-cluster-name> --region <region> --kubeconfig $KUBECONFIG`

 5. Execute the following to get the list of namespaces.

 `kubectl get namespaces`

 You should see something like this.